About the Project

-The objective of the Agriculture Growth Program (AGP-I) was to increase agricultural productivity and market access for key crop and livestock products in targeted woredas (districts), with a focus on the participation of women and young people.
-The project addressed drawbacks in agricultural production and productivity, and focused on scaling up investments and technologies with a proven track record in the country.
-The project supported agricultural production and commercialization by strengthening key public advisory services, establishing and strengthening farmer organizations, scaling up best practices in agricultural production, developing markets and agribusiness, and developing and managing small-scale infrastructure.
+AGP-I invested $51.5 million to boost incomes of rural people and increase food security by developing the untapped potential of high-potential areas.
+The project aimed to increase agricultural productivity and market access for key crop and livestock products in targeted woredas (districts), with a focus on women and young people’s participation.
+The project addressed drawbacks in agricultural production and productivity and focused on scaling up investments and technologies with a proven track record in the country.
+The project supported agricultural production and commercialization by strengthening key public advisory services; establishing and strengthening farmers’ organizations; scaling up investments, technologies, and other best practices in agricultural production; developing markets and agribusiness; and developing and managing small-scale infrastructure.

 - World Bank Implementation Completion Report (2017)